 Custom Chipboard Boxes

-Peek Packaging designs custom chipboard boxes using full color, photo quality printing and a wide range of finishes.
-Chipboard has the versatility to be custom made into all shapes and sizes, using different material qualities, prints and more.
-Take your custom chipboard box to the next level with unique finishes such as Spot UV, Foil, Embossing, Debossing and Gloss, Matte or Soft Touch coatings.
+Peek Packaging designs custom chipboard boxes using full color, photo-quality printing, and a wide range of finishes.
+Chipboard has the versatility to be custom-made into all shapes and sizes, using different materials, prints, and finishes.
+Take your custom chipboard boxes to the next level with unique finishes such as Spot UV, Foil, Embossing, Debossing, Soft Touch coatings, and more.

-Since 2003, Peek Packaging has designed and supplied custom chipboard boxes for all areas across the country.
-Designing unique and effective packaging solutions while keeping a multitude of variables in mind such as budget, logistics, and point of sale is Peek’s area of expertise to produce the ideal solution for customers.
-Over the years, Peek Packaging has worked with all types of industries including: health and beauty packaging, medical packaging, cannabis and CBD packaging, technology packaging, food packaging, and distribution.
+Here at Peek, we design unique and effective packaging while keeping a multitude of variables in mind such as budget, logistics, and point of sale to produce the ideal solution for customers.
+As a chipboard box manufacturer and designer of custom packaging, we’ve worked with all types of industries for health and beauty packaging, medical packaging, cannabis and CBD packaging, technology packaging, food packaging, and distribution.
 We understand every product is unique and your packaging should reflect that.
 We have the experience to design the chipboard box that will work for you.

 Tuck Top Auto Bottom